kiki3177/devops_dataops_board_game_tutorial/public/docs/topic-2-devopsdevsecops/chapter-5-admin-lab-infra-for-devopsdevsecops/index.md

    ])
 ```

-3. **NOTE**:
+3. **IMPORTANT NOTE**:
-   - If you are a lab administrator, record the value field (the actual token string) carefully and store it in a secure location.
+   - Record the value field (the actual token string) carefully and store it in a secure location.
-   - You will need to distribute this token to your students so they can authenticate and pull/push images to the Azure Container Registry (labacrdevops).
+   - If you are a lab administrator, you will need to distribute this token to your students so they can authenticate and pull/push images to the Azure Container Registry (labacrdevops).
    - Do not share the token publicly.
 Only distribute it privately to the intended students.